unisonweb/website/src/compare-lang/unison-for-java-devs.md

     }

     public static void main(String[] args) {
-        Logger logger = new ConsoleLogger(); // Interface type pointing to a concrete implementation initialize(logger);
+        Logger logger = new ConsoleLogger();
+        initialize(logger);
     }
 }
 ```

-One major difference between Unison's abilities and Java's interfaces is that an interface is instantiated as an _object_.
-Abilities are not objects that can be passed around, they're effects that are tracked in the type system.
-Picture the ability as a `throws` clause in a Java function signature, like `public void initialize() throws Logger`.
+One major difference between Unison's abilities and Java's interfaces is that an interface is ultimately instantiated as an _object_.
+Abilities are not objects that can be passed around, they're more like properties of functions that are tracked in the type system.
+Picture the ability as a `throws` clause in the Java function signature `public void initialize() throws Logger`.

 </div></div>